Language

 British Columbia Network

 This network meets for monthly calls to discuss all BC policies related to the renewables industry, in addition to strategies to enable optimal wind, solar and storage adoption in BC.
-BC Hydro stated that the province requires 3,000 GWh/year starting in 2028 and has recently announced the opening of the RPF process.
-The province is expected to have multiple Calls for Power going forward.
+BC Hydro stated that the province requires 3,000 GWh/year starting in 2028 and has recently announced the opening of the RFP process.
+A series of calls for power are underway, and more is anticipated as BC works to secure a new clean supply to meet growing demands needs ahead.
 Through this network, CanREA will work collaboratively with Clean Energy BC and support the work already underway.
 We use the thoughts shared in this forum as the basis for our BC lobbying efforts.

 Alberta Network

 This network meets for monthly calls to discuss all Alberta policies related to the renewables industry, in addition to strategies to enable optimal wind, solar and storage adoption in Alberta.
-Large files this year included the Transmission Regulation Review, TIER Review, Alberta’s Hydrogen Road Map, Alberta’s Energy Storage Road Map, Red Tape Reduction, and Net-Zero Pathways Report.
+Large files this year included the Transmission Regulation Review, TIER Review, Canada–Alberta MoU, Alberta’s Energy Storage Road Map, and Red Tape Reduction. .
+This year CanREA has evolved its Alberta strategy in an effort to bring order in a challenging environment by reframing the message, the messenger and the audience amid sustained regulatory and political pressure.
 We use the thoughts shared in this forum as the basis for our Alberta lobbying efforts.

 Saskatchewan + Manitoba Network

 This network meets for monthly calls to discuss all Saskatchewan and Manitoba policies related to the renewables industry, in addition to strategies to enable optimal wind, solar and storage adoption in Saskatchewan and Manitoba.
-Major activities in Saskatchewan this year have included lobbying SaskPower regarding decarbonizing their generation fleet, working with them to ensure fair and competitive renewable energy procurements, and engaging on the future supply plan of Saskatchewan.
-Manitoba Hydro has recently released their first Integrated Resource Plan (IRP), which outlines the goal of increasing the province's capacity by almost 10 GW.
-The IRP expressly states that wind energy will help achieve this growth.
+Major activities this year have included lobbying Sas procurements and decarbonizing their generation fleet, working with them to ensure fair and competitive renewable energy procurements, and engaging on the future supply plan of Saskatchewan.
 We use the thoughts shared in this forum as the basis for our Saskatchewan and Manitoba lobbying efforts.

 Ontario Network